strata-org/jverify/docs/guide/src/pre_and_postconditions.md

     // The following precondition states that the input arr must be sorted.
     // Without this, we won't be able to prove the two new loop invariants,
-    // which are needed to prove the postcondition. precondition(forall((Integer i, Integer j) ->
+    // which are needed to prove the postcondition.
+    // The method `forall` is one we'll get back to in the section Quantifiers precondition(forall((Integer i, Integer j) ->
             implies(0 <= i && i < j && j < arr.length, arr[i] < arr[j])));